Former rugby league player Rob Burrow ‘absolutely honoured’ to receive MBE

 The sportsman won eight Grand Finals and 20 international caps during a long and memorable career.

-Former Rugby League legend Rob Burrow has described his shock at being made an MBE by the Princess Royal saying he was “absolutely honoured”.
+Former rugby league player Rob Burrow has described his shock at being made an MBE by the Princess Royal saying he was “absolutely honoured”.

 Burrow, 39, had an illustrious playing career with Leeds Rhinos but his battles off the pitch, after being diagnosed with Motor Neurone Disease (MND) in 2019, has endeared him to sports fans and the general public alike.